Home -> PowerTalkThe European Thematic Network on Assistive Technologies and Inclusive Solutions for All

 Note: ppt and pps files are identical except for the ppt/pps part of the filename, the difference being what happens when they are opened.
 A .ppt file may be be saved in PowerPoint as a .pps file or else a .ppt file can be simply renamed as a .pps.

-By default PowerTalk will narrate Slide Shows when they are opened outside of PowerPoint (e.g. by double-clicking in Windows Explorer).
+By default PowerTalk will narrate Slide Shows when they are opened outside of PowerPoint (e.g. by double-clicking or right click and 'narrate' in Windows Explorer).
 Slide Show files may still be shown without narration by opening within PowerPoint or right-clicking on them and selecting 'show'.
 During installation there is an option to disable this feature and another option to enable it for Presentations.
 This behaviour may be changed at a later time by using the PowerTalk settings option in the startmenu (or as follows: open Windows Explorer (Windows key + E), select 'Tools' -> 'Folder Options' -> 'File Types', type 'PPS', select 'Advanced', select 'show' from the list (or 'open' for .ppt files) and then select 'Set Default').

 Text can be entered on a slide in either a single text box or split into multiple boxes and these are handled slighty differently.